SINTEF-9012/ThingModel/README.md

   * Can work in Node.JS
  * __Java__
   * Mainly for Minecraft
-  * Or a HLA bridge
+  * Or a HLA bridge for VBS

 ## Bugs